sean-langley/2018-xMac-EFI/README.md

 OpenCore EFI files for the 2018 xMac.
 Made using the Dortania guide.

-Current EFI folder is set up for Sonoma 14.6.1.
+Current EFI folder is set up for Sequoia 15.4.
 Zipped versions have the corresponding OS attached.

 ## Hardware